 Fuels are classified into three risk categories: Moderate, High and Very High.
 Depending upon the elevation and aspect, all three categories can be found in abundant supply within the County.
 Fuel types in the planning area consist of a mosaic of grass, oak woodlands, brush, and mixed chaparral with large areas of heavy timber found closer to the coast and in the higher inland elevations.
-Much of the forested area has been timber harvested in the distant past and is now matured.
+Much of the forested area has been and continues to be timber harvested.
+There is second and third growth redwoods, and plenty of young trees.
 While the northeast inland portion of the County has experienced large wildfires in the recent past, many areas have not and subsequently there is a large build-up of wildland fuels ready to burn.

 The California Fire and Resource Assessment Program (FRAP) ranks the fuel type, slope, and ladder and/or crown fuel present in the County to determine the potential wildfire hazard areas.
-As such, mountainous, highly combustible areas in and around the Mendocino National Forest have a Fire and Resource Assessment Program fuel ranking of High and Very High and therefore are most susceptible to wildland fires.
+As such, mountainous, highly combustible areas in and around the County have a Fire and Resource Assessment Program fuel ranking of High and Very High and therefore are most susceptible to wildland fires.